 Just came out in October.
 It’s so well-made, you can breeze through the whole framework in a couple of days, and have a cool project to show for it.

-And prepare to spend the better part of month learning WordPress development.
+And prepare to spend the better part of a month learning WordPress development.

 I’d say we now know quite enough to be just about competent on the front-end.
-Just in the nick of time, since the back-end looks so enticing; and is just a little Node away.
+And right in the nick of time, since the back-end looks so enticing; and is just a little Node away.